Metuchen, New Jersey: History

 The second half of the 19th century was a period of social, cultural and religious diversification in Metuchen.
 Between 1859 and 1866 the Reformed Church was organized, the first Catholic mass was celebrated and St. Luke's Episcopal Church was founded.
 In 1870 both the Building and Loan Association and the library opened, the same year that Raritan Township was incorporated.
 As the largest village in the new township, Metuchen naturally became its commercial and cultural center and acquired substantial political control.
 In 1873, the town hosted Howard Newton Fuller and the Rutgers College Glee Club in the first-ever performance of their alma mater.
 In 1879, the literary and debating society was formed, and in 1883 the Village Improvement Society.
 By 1882, Metuchen School #15 had an enrollment of 256 pupils, and by 1885 the New Jersey Gazette listed 37 businesses.

 The decade of the 1890s was a period of expansion for public utilities.
 In 1894, telegraph service was begun and in 1897 telephone service begun by the N.Y. and N.J.
 Telephone Company.
 In the same year the Midland Water Company began operation and supplied hydrants for "newly formed" volunteer fire companies.
 In 1899, a new street lighting system was installed.
 At about the same time a bicycling organization was formed, the Metuchen Wheelmen, which lobbied for improved roads.
 Trolley service began in 1900.
 In addition, commerce had grown to such an extent that the New Brunswick Directory listed 91 businesses in 1899.

 Metuchen attracted an influx of artists, literary figures and noted intellectuals during this time, acquiring the nickname "the Brainy Boro".
 One of the Borough's two post offices is named Brainy Boro Station.

 The new century began with the borough's incorporation, in 1900.

 On November 19, 1981, Metuchen became the Seat of the newly established Roman Catholic Diocese of Metuchen.
 The diocese includes Hunterdon, Middlesex, Somerset and Warren counties and more than 500,000 Catholics.

 Metuchen Borough Hall, dedicated in 2005, replaced a structure built in 1924 during the City Beautiful movement.

-From 1948 until 2004 the Ford Motor Company manufactured decades of Ford and Mercury vehicles, including the Ford Mustang, at Edison Assembly.
+From 1948 until 2004, the Ford Motor Company manufactured seven million Ford and Mercury vehicles, including the Ford Mustang, at Edison Assembly, which was named for Metuchen until 1980.